 When the offender has been given the opportunity to go to inpatient or outpatient treatment, it does not negate a sentence.
 In order to avoid jail time, offenders must complete their treatment program as specified by the court.
 That being said, if you leave treatment or relapse before your rehab program is complete, you will be incarcerated.

 At Cypress West Intensive Outpatient, we provide a continuum of care.
-If you or a loved one is seeking IOP or substance abuse treatment for a court ordered program, contact our admissions staff today.
+If you or a loved one is seeking help, contact our admissions staff today.

 - The National Center for Biotechnology Information – SAMHSA/CSAT Treatment Improvement Protocol – Substance Abuse Treatment for Adults in the Criminal Justice System